ZeroSphere Builds

 03

 You've felt it.
-AI starts a task and your editor lags.
+AI starts building and your editor lags.

 ZeroSphere is native Rust built on Floem.
 GPU-accelerated rendering.
-AI execution fully parallel and fully separate from the editor.
-When ZeroSphere is compiling, launching, and clicking through your app in the background - your editor stays at 60+ FPS.
+AI execution fully parallel, fully separate from the editor.
+When ZeroSphere is compiling and running your app in the background your editor stays at 60+ FPS.
 You never feel it working.

 Native Rust rendering → No JavaScript runtime overhead